UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 Text:
   -  ``"a bit of text"``
   -  ``'a bit of text'``
-  - (either single or double quotes work -- why?)
+  - (either single or double quotes work -- why?
+If you dont know try looking it up in one of the referenced sources!)

 Boolean values:
   -  ``True``